K123Ritesh/dsa-team-project/README.md

 # Expression Converter
 This Dart library provides functions to convert between postfix and prefix expressions.

-# usage

-Import:

-# Dart
+# Import:
 import 'expression_converter.dart';
 Use the code carefully.
 Learn more
 Create an Instance:

-# Dart
 ExpressionConverter converter = ExpressionConverter();
 Use the code carefully.
 Learn more
 Conversion Methods:

-# Dart
 String postfixResult = converter.postfixToPrefix("ab+c-def^^*g/");
 print("Postfix to Prefix: $postfixResult");

 String prefixResult = converter.prefixToPostfix("/*-+abc^d^efg");
 print("Prefix to Postfix: $prefixResult");
 Use the code carefully.
-Learn more

 # Example:

 Refer to the main.dartfile for a complete example usage.